 In Nigeria just like most other countries, the legislature is constitutionally mandated as the institution through which governments are held to account to the electorate.
-In doing so, the legislature can use several means, including questioning of senior government officials including ministers, the review and confirmation of executive appointments, impeachment or suspension of public office holders, the establishment of parliamentary committees and the formation of commissions of inquiry.
+In doing so, the legislature can use several means, including questioning of senior government officials including ministers, the review and confirmation of executive appointments, impeachment and/or the power to dismiss the government, question period, the establishment of parliamentary committees and the formation of commissions of inquiry.